kumar-ks/Lending-Club-CaseStudy/README.md

 ## Conclusions
 - Hereby we come to an end of the EDA of the loan data set and finding some of the drivers for loan default.
-Apart from the ones highlighted below, I am sure there will be multiple others too; however, according to me, these are the most impactful ones.
+Apart from the ones highlighted below, I am sure there will be multiple others too; however, according to us, these are the most impactful ones.

 <b>Minor Impact</b> <br>
 .Higher loan amount (above 16K) <br>